whythawk/full-stack-fastapi-postgresql/{{cookiecutter.project_slug}}/README.md

 # a default value of "production" if nothing else was passed
 FRONTEND_ENV=${FRONTEND_ENV-production?Variable not set} \
 # The actual comand that does the work: docker-compose
-docker-compose \
+docker compose \
 # Pass the file that should be used, setting explicitly docker-compose.yml avoids the
 # default of also using docker-compose.override.yml
 -f docker-compose.yml \
-# Use the docker-compose sub command named "config", it just uses the docker-compose.yml
+# Use the docker compose sub command named "config", it just uses the docker-compose.yml
 # file passed to it and prints their combined contents
 # Put those contents in a file "docker-stack.yml", with ">"
 config > docker-stack.yml